sixswordstudio/oshawaNDP/oshawandp/docs/why-member.md

     * → Enhance your skills: training and development sessions created to support volunteers;

     * → Engage in purposeful action through events and meetings.

+    * → Money back at tax time: get a return on yearly membership and any donations

-# How do I join?
+## How do I join?

     * Some steps
     * It's easy

-#
+## Who can I talk to about x y z?

+Here is some information about contacting us.

+##